crmitchelmore/reveal-removal/README.md

 reveal-removal
 ==============

-Little script to remove reveal as part of a build script
+Little script to remove reveal as part of a build script.

+Include as a step in your CI build and stop worrying about forgetting to do it!